Reach 2 - Upstream Project

 The Reach 2 - The “Upstream” or “Urban Reach” Project.

 The SFCJPA’s projects use the term “Reach” to describe a specific segment of the San Francisquito Creek, or the Bay shoreline.
-In the case of the Reach 2 project, this describes the area of the Creek from where Middlefield crosses the creek, downstream to where Highway 101 crosses the creek.
+In the case of the Reach 2 project, this describes the area of the Creek from where Middlefield Road crosses the creek, downstream to where Highway 101 crosses the creek.

 Better instrumentation and technology was in place on 12/31/2022 than during the 1998 flood.
 The storm and resulting overtopping of the creek’s banks on 12/31/2022 provided more data about how the watershed and the creek behave during intense storms that was not previously available.
 This helped to re-calibrate the hydraulic model of the creek and adjust project planning accordingly.
+We have learned that the channel capacity is approximately 25% smaller than previously understood.
+That means the capacity of our project designs must scale up by that much, too.

-Replace Newell Road Bridge
+- Replace Newell Road Bridge

-Widen the channel at strategic locations
+- Widen the channel at strategic locations

-Repair or replace existing top-of-bank floodwalls
+- Repair or replace existing old top-of-bank floodwalls

-Replace (or modify) Pope-Chaucer Bridge
+- Replace the Pope-Chaucer Bridge

 Lead: Caltrans, City of Palo Alto